yeyopepe/Many.Validators/README.md

 ```

 ### ✅ InRange validators
 InRange validators need a range 😅.
-To get that you only need to create your custom range class (inherit from abstract RangeBase class) and implement the abstract properties.
+To get that you only need to create your custom range class (inherited from abstract RangeBase class) and implement the abstract properties.
 Finally be sure to name your class with a self-descritive name.

 Example:
 ```